cthierst/OpenAlexVs.PostgreSQL/README.md

 Following the download of RStudio, you will need to download the packages associated with this project.
 These are:
 -   `dplyr`

+## Downloading Data
+Downloading data separately is not necessary to run the code files as they pull directly from the sources.

+## Acknowledgments
+Created by Coral Markan Davidson and Chloe Thierstein.
+Created using R, an open-source statistical programming language, and MobaXterm, an open-source remote desktop solution.

+We would like to give special thanks to [Leslie Barnes](https://onesearch.library.utoronto.ca/library-staff/leslie-barnes)